Older HP-UX Unix on PA-RISC

 HP-UX 8 was an HP Unix operating system for 32-bit PA-7000 and PA-7100 RISC computers from HP, released in 1991.
 HP-UX code basis was different for workstations and servers in HP-UX 8 with separate releases for workstations (odd version numbers) and servers (even versions).

-In 1991 and 1992, HP released the first HP 9000 700 workstations based on PA-RISC 1.1 PA-7000 CPUs – HP-UX 8 was the first HP-UX for these workstations.
-HP-UX 8 was the first HP-UX Unix from HP to support SMP multiprocessing, starting in server versions with HP-UX 8.06.
+In 1991 and 1992, HP released the first HP 9000 700 workstations based on PA-7000 CPUs – HP-UX 8 was the first HP-UX for these workstations and was also the first HP Unix to support SMP multiprocessing, starting in server versions HP-UX 8.06.

 HP-UX 8 supported systems, with some uncertainties